handihealth/C4H_dental_challenge/README.md

 We have identified a team who are happy to concentrate on items 4 and 5.

 ###What has been pre-prepared
-To ensure that the app challenge can progress rapidly, a small number of assets have been pre-prepared
+To ensure that the app challenge can progress rapidly, a small number of assets have been pre-prepared...

-*   openEHR archetypes and 'Dental Assessment Final Report' template, defining the taget dataset 'schema'
+*   openEHR archetypes and 'Dental Assessment Final Report' template, defining the target dataset 'schema'
 *   openEHR Dental Assessment Final Report' instance data examples matching the target dataset schema
 *   A minimal Prototype Dental Assesment data entry web app